 She has over 15 years of experience in the renewable energy sector focused on project finance, project controls and development in the C&I/DG, utility, and wind markets.
-Currently, she is at New Columbia Solar running the development side of the business where she manages and oversees the project lifecycles from signing through project energization and operations.
+Currently, Jenn is the Senior Vice President of Business Development at X-Elio and in her previous position at New Columbia Solar, Jenn ran the development side of the business where she managed and oversaw the project lifecycles from signing through project energization and operations.
 Prior to New Columbia Solar, Jenn worked for many other leaders in the solar development market, such as SunEdison, Clearway and Summit Ridge Energy.

 Chair of the Finance Committee

 Amanda has spent the last 12 years at League of Conservation Voters where she has modernized their data structure.
 This includes eliminating most data silos and introducing a data warehouse that allows for additional reporting features and the automation on imports and exports.
 Prior to LCV she tackled similar situations at NARAL and Boys & Girls Clubs of San Francisco.